 iTrans calculates the fastest route between stations and gives you a step-by-step guide.
 It even works when you’re offline and underground.
 A search function, maps and advisories help make your commute less of a grind.
 Schedules include NYC, DC, NJT, CTA, Metra, PATH, LA Metro and Metrolink.

-auto emergency, a roadside breakdown or just a minor problem with your vehicle, RepairPal ensures you're prepared 24/7 for any emergency.
+Whether it’s an auto emergency, a roadside breakdown or just a minor problem with your vehicle, RepairPal ensures you’re prepared 24/7 for any emergency.
 RepairPal also provides accurate repair estimates; locates the nearest tow truck with one-touch roadside assistance; and helps you find the closest, quality repair shop.

 Based on your current location, or any other location you configure, this app will retrieve the current traffic conditions and incidents in the area.
 Traffic then overlays them on a map or displays them in a customized listing.
 Each traffic item contains detailed information about the incident and can be plotted on the apps’ map so you know exactly where the problem originates.

 FoodMenus is a searchable, location-based database of over 100,000 menus from restaurants across the U.S. that helps you make smart eating choices before you hit a restaurant or order take-out.
 You also can save your favorite menus for offline use and share them with friends.

 Green Sushi Selector allows you to research whether the sushi fish you’re about to buy comes from threatened species or has been caught or farmed in ways harmful to the environment.
 Fish are listed both by their Japanese and common-market names.
 Additional features include health alerts for mercury and PCBs, as well as dietary recommendations.